hubertrh/screen-compare-vanilla/README.md

 # ScreenCompare

-ScreenCompare is a web application that helps users compare the sizes of different screens.
-This tool is useful for developers, designers, and anyone who works with displays of various sizes and resolutions.
+ScreenCompare is a web application that helps users compare the sizes of different screens, useful for anyone who works with displays of various sizes and resolutions.

 ## Table of Contents